 On the plane to Mexico City from Montreal I happened to sit beside Lilia, a young woman who had been part of Mexico’s Olympic gymnastics team during the 1976 Montreal Olympics.
+She was returning home to Mexico City after visiting friends she had made in Montreal.

-On the plane to Mexico City from Montreal I happened to sit beside Lilia, a young woman who had been part of Mexico’s Olympic gymnastics team during the 1976 Montreal Olympics.
-She was returning home to Mexico City from visiting friends in Montreal.
-I had great respect for the sport, although my own success as a gymnast had peaked in High School when my brother Casey and I won the City of Ottawa team championship.
-The shared interest meant I could carry on a conversation, which was my primary goal having sat beside a woman of my age.
-It was December 30th, 1977, my 22nd year.
-She invited me to join her and her brothers Arturo and Alejandro at their parents’ home for New Year’s Eve dinner and a Mexican ritual: eating grapes and making wishes while counting down to midnight.
-I returned afterwards to the Gran Hotel Ciudad de México on Mexico’s famous main square, the Zócalo.
-My parents had treated me to two nights in this 5 star hotel to cement my pledge to re-engage with the world outside of Dawson City.
-They were afraid Casey and I would become stuck in the Yukon, a place they considered isolated and lonely.
-I did not share their worry, but I loved the coloured lights and grandeur of the Zócalo.
-A few days later I was in San Miguel de Allende a few hours north of Mexico City, where I would study art for the next 18 months.
+That night I stayed at the Gran Hotel Ciudad de México on Mexico’s famous main square, the Zócalo.
+My parents had treated me to two nights in this 5 star establishment to cement my pledge to re-engage with the world outside of Dawson City.
+They were afraid Casey and I would become stuck in Dawson, a place they considered isolated and lonely.
+I did not share their worry, but I loved the coloured lights and grandeur of the Zócalo, which houses in the National Palace a famous mural by Diego Rivera.
+A few days later I was in San Miguel de Allende north of Mexico City, where I would study art for the next 18 months.

-To start, I took a three-month Spanish language course for four hours every morning at the Institute, and spent the afternoon at the market eating Aztec soup and trying to figure out what people were saying and doing.
-I learned about epazote, an herb routinely added to beans, quesadillas and mole, and its contribution to relief of flatulence and stomach cramps.
-I drank red hibiscus iced tea and dos equis beer, and ate elotes, a grilled corn on the cob dipped in salt water and flavoured with lemon and chille power.
-Walking past the bus station, I would stand entranced by the performance of ticket-takers calling out destinations near and far.
-“Celaya, Celaya!”
-So many delightful sounds and so many world foods that have their origin in Mexico.
+To start, I took a three-month Spanish language course for four hours every morning.
+Afternoons were spent at the local market eating Aztec soup and trying to figure out what people were saying and doing.
+I learned about epazote, an herb routinely added to beans, quesadillas and mole, and its contribution to relief from flatulence and stomach cramps.
+Flor de jamaica )red hibiscus) iced tea, dos equis beer, and elotes, a grilled corn on the cob dipped in salt water and flavoured with lemon and chile powder, were added to my palate and vocabulary.

 This was the first train I ever missed, a scene repeated many years later when I tried to board a train in Mumbai, India only to find that I could not squeeze myself into the coach door while also hanging onto my luggage.